Cryptense/Kryll-Strategies-Toolkit/Stop Loss Systems/Leveraged Stop Loss/README.md

 [Here](https://github.com/Cryptense/Kryll-Strategies-Toolkit/tree/main#how-to-use-a-kryll-file-) is an explanation on how to do so.
 This strategy will also be available on [Kryll.io's Marketplace](https://futures.kryll.io/marketplace).

+### How does the adaptive stop-loss manage risk in leveraged trades?

+The adaptive stop-loss limits the risk to a fixed percentage of the capital per trade, regardless of the leverage.
+It adjusts the stop-loss value based on the leverage used, ensuring that the risk remains constant even when leverage is applied.

+### What is the significance of the stop_gap and stop_loss variables?

+stop_gap is the potential loss amount that would trigger the stop-loss, while stop_loss is the price that would trigger the stop-loss.
+Both are crucial for calculating and setting the adaptive stop-loss level.

 > *Always remember that while leveraging can potentially increase profits, it also magnifies losses.
 Always be mindful of the risks inherent in the financial markets.*